Leaving already?

 8. Amazon Drive

-One of the key features is the possibility of creating a family storage for 4 users.
-Each of them can upload an unlimited number of photos with a resolution of up to 8 MP and up to 20 GB of video to the cloud.
-These multimedia files can be displayed on Amazon Fire TVs and accessed using voice commands.
+One unique feature is family storage for up to four users.
+Each person can upload unlimited photos (up to 8 MP) and up to 20 GB of video.
+These media files can even be viewed on Amazon Fire TVs or accessed using voice commands, which adds a fun twist to everyday storage.

 9. MEGA